andrewcbancroft/andrewcbancroft-blog/content/blog/musings/dissecting-10-read-10-said-my-new-swift-ios-app.md

 Adding a verse and synchronizing things to the table view (and the persistent data store) involves all-things Core Data and `NSFetchedResultsController`.
 Using the combination of these two made things super easy to keep up-to-date in the UI.

-When you press &#8216;Save&#8217;, your verse gets sent to the managed object context for the app.
-Once it&#8217;s saved using the context, the verse list gets automatically updated using its `NSFetchedResultsController` data source.
+When you press &#8216;Save', your verse gets sent to the managed object context for the app.
+Once it's saved using the context, the verse list gets automatically updated using its `NSFetchedResultsController` data source.
 I really liked the results!

 <a name="memorize" class="jump-target"></a>

 ### Memorize

-The memorization screen brings into play a few UI elements that I&#8217;ve experimented with and written on in the past.
-First, let&#8217;s take a look at these two screen layouts to have the visual before us:
+The memorization screen brings into play a few UI elements that I've experimented with and written on in the past.
+First, let's take a look at these two screen layouts to have the visual before us:

 <a name="read-it-said-it" class="jump-target"></a>